pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

    </Alert>

-You have just finished adding a site in its Dev environment!
+You have successfully finished adding a site in its Dev environment!

 ## Migrate an Existing Site